 This is a given since drinking water is encouraged as soon as we become pregnant.
 Staying hydrated during pregnancy in warmer temperatures is even more important because you sweat more and lose electrolytes.
 Water’s a good choice, but so are orange juice, coconut water, and sports drinks, which replace the electrolytes that you are losing.
 Or have fun with some refreshing summer mocktail recipes.

 You want to make sure to drink water at a steady pace throughout the day because if you are thirsty, you’re already dehydrated.
 Dehydration can predispose women to preterm labor, so expecting mamas have to be extra careful in the summer months.

 When temperatures exceed 90 degrees Fahrenheit or more, stay indoors in the shade near a fan or air conditioner.
 I know that it can be a drag to stay indoors on those hot days, but it’s the best way to protect you and your baby.
 And if you must go outdoors, do those activities in the morning or evening when the sun is lower, and temperatures are cooler.
 You want to try and avoid leaving during the hottest hours of the day, typically between 10 am and 2 pm.

 Also, when outdoors, you should always use high SPF sunscreen.
-If you have fair skin like I do, I recommend that you use SPF 30 or 45.
+If you have fair skin as I do, I recommend that you use SPF 30 or 45.

 Get Some Rest